 Finally, the author does a masterful job of peppering in information about his or her habits as a student in a fun and playful way.
 For instance, the anecdote about taking apart the MP3 player indicates curiosity, a trait highly prized by the Stanford admissions committee.

 Similarly, the anecdote about staying up late to finish an English paper shows that the student works very hard and cares about grades and the quality of submitted assignments.

 Potential Topics for Your Stanford Roommate Essay

-We know what your Stanford letter to roommate essay shouldn’t be: a long-winded, formal recollection of your greatest achievements as a high school student.
-But what should you write about?
-Let’s take a look at potential topics for your Stanford roommate essay.
+We know what your Stanford letter to roommate essay shouldn't be: a long-winded, formal recollection of your greatest achievements as a high school student.
+But what should you write about then?
+Let's take a look at potential topics for your Stanford roommate essay.